xwmx/nb/README.md

-Notes, bookmarks, files in text-based formats, Word `.docx` documents, and [Open Document](https://en.wikipedia.org/wiki/OpenDocument) `.odt` files can link to other items using
+Notes, bookmarks, files in text-based formats, Word `.docx` documents, and [Open Document](https://en.wikipedia.org/wiki/OpenDocument) `.odt` files can reference other items using
 <a href="#-linking">[[wiki-style links]]</a>, making `nb` a powerful
 terminal-first platform for
 [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten)